 It would be really useful to support the children in identifying these sounds when reading with them.

-- Please can you make sure your child brings in a water bottle and their book bag each day.
+- Please can you make sure your child brings in a water bottle and their book bags every day.

-- Can the children please always bring a coat particularly as the British weather is unpredictable.
+- Can the children please always have a coat in school particularly as the British weather is unpredictable.

-- Our regular PE day is Wednesday but PE kits should be in all week as we fit in other sessions where possible.
+- Our PE days are Tuesday & Wednesday but PE kits should be in all week.

-We hope you all have a lovely first term supporting the children in their learning and please do not hesitate to come and speak to us if you have any questions.
+We hope you all have lovely second term supporting the children in their learning and can see how much they have learnt already.
+Please do not hesitate to come and speak to us if necessary.